History and Mission

 The College of Southern Idaho represents a shared vision and a collaborative effort of the citizens of the Magic Valley.
 This vision began to take form as early as 1952 when a Stanford doctoral student wrote his dissertation, "A Junior College Survey of Twin Falls County, Idaho."
 Several years later (1960) the Twin Falls Chamber of Commerce established a junior college committee to actively pursue financial support to make this vision a reality.

-At the same time, classes were begun in Buhl under a private institution called Southern Idaho College.
+At the same time, classes began in Buhl under a private and unrelated institution called Southern Idaho College.
 An inadequate tax base caused the Board of Education to discontinue the effort, although many of the individuals involved later helped develop CSI.